 This post may contain affiliate links.
 Please read myย privacy policy.

-This oven-baked soy glazed salmon is a quick, easy, and healthy meal perfect for any day of the week!
-Fresh and tender salmon fillets coated in a sweet, savory, and incredibly flavorful soy sauce glaze, prepped and baked in just 30 minutes!
+This oven-baked soy glazed salmon is a quick, easy, and healthy dish that’s perfect for any day of the week!
+Tender, fresh salmon fillets coated in a sweet and savory soy sauce glaze, prepped and baked in just 30 minutes.

 Salmon is easily one of my favorite proteins to cook and eat!
 It’s healthy, versatile, and so simple to prepare, even on a busy weeknight.
 I can pan-fry, bake, grill, or poach salmon, and it always turns out delicious!